Young Lust (song): Film version

-In the film, the scene with the attempted phone call, in which Pink learns his wife is cheating on him, occurs at the very beginning of the song "What Shall We Do Now", which is the extended version of "Empty Spaces", before the "Young Lust" song rather than at the end of the "Young Lust" song.
+In the film, the scene with the attempted phone call, in which Pink learns his wife is cheating on him, occurs at the very beginning of the song "What Shall We Do Now?" (a song cut from the album shortly before release which “Empty Spaces” was originally intended to be a reprise of), before the "Young Lust" song rather than at the end of the "Young Lust" song.
 The implications of the song are therefore slightly different.
 On the album, he is already unfaithful to his wife while on tour, making him a hypocrite when he is appalled at her own unfaithfulness.
 In the film, he is only seen with a groupie after he learns of his wife's affair, which shows the character in a more sympathetic light.

 In the film, several groupies (including a young Joanne Whalley, in her film debut) seduce security guards and roadies to get backstage passes, where one of them (Jenny Wright) ends up going with Pink (Bob Geldof) to his room.